 Public lands managed by the Bureau of Land Management in California are a window to the past.
-These lands have shaped the way people live and connect with nature, from the historic travel routes of California’s first people, to settlers, gold-seekers, our military and the people who call California home today.
+These lands have shaped the way people live and connect with nature from the travel routes of California’s first people to settlers, gold-seekers, our military and the people who call California home today.

-General Patton’s Desert Training Center includes the remains of training camps, airfields, and maneuver areas dating to the 1940s and spanning thousands of square miles of public lands in the southern California deserts.
+In recent history, General Patton’s Desert Training Center in southern California includes the remains of training camps, airfields, and maneuver areas dating to the 1940s and spanning thousands of square miles of public lands in the southern California deserts.
 The remains of the training center attest to the massive scale – and urgency – of America’s military preparations for World War II.

 View our historical photo collection on BLM California Flickr.